ajtowns/taproot-review/week-1.md

 Alternatively, you may want to just focus on the BIP text directly to see if it makes sense on its own.

-If there are parts you don't understand discuss them with others (such as your study group, or asking at the Q&A sessions, or raising a question on bitcoin.stackexchange.org, or however else you like.
+If there are parts you don't understand, discuss them with others, such as your study group, or asking at the Q&A sessions, or raising a question on bitcoin.stackexchange.org, or however else you like.
 If that resolves the confusion, great!
 If not, it might be worth creating an issue or pull request against the bip-schnorr draft on github.
 It can be hard to find a balance between getting the details right and caught up in bikeshedding, so talking to other people first is usually a good idea!

 ## Misc